 Surprisingly few cycle tourists make it to the North Island.
 That’s a pity because the North Island boasts rugged coastline, quiet country roads and incredibly cool cycle paths.
 You can explore typical Maori settlements on the East Cape, totter across suspension bridges on the Timber Trail or take a trip back in time on the Forgotten World Highway.

 If tropical islands appeal to you, Indonesia ought to top your list of must-do cycling destinations.
 It’ll be all hills from dawn to dusk, but as you pedal past tiny fishing villages, gorge yourself on fresh seafood and watch the sun slip into the sea, the pain will soon be forgotten.
 Indonesians are warm and hospitable and easy to communicate with.
 Our favorite islands are Flores and Sumbawa.
-You can get a better feel for the country by checking out our Indonesia cycle touring images on Flickr.

 I think Harriet and Neil Pike sum it up best: